 - as well as an 8th sub-unit that hosts some emerging fields of research.

-- International quality research: measured through the KPI "number of A+ and A peer reviewed journals from the HEC Liege Academic Journal Guide";
+- International quality research: which is granted to the domain with the highest number of A+ and A articles in peer reviewed journals from the HEC Liege Academic Journal Guide.

 We kindly ask you to send the questions you might have relative to the management and/or organization of research at HEC to the address > email@example.com